 - Choose Update & Security.

 - Now choose Recovery and select Restart now under the Advanced startup tab.

 - Your PC will reboot to the troubleshooting-oriented Choose an option screen.

 - Choose Startup Settings and then again click Restart.

 - After it restarts once more, you’ll have a list of options to choose from.
 Select 5 or simple press F5 to enter into Safe Mode with Networking.

 Test if any browser is accessible and whether web pages launch normally.

 At this point, perhaps the most probable solution is for you to update your browsers.
 And since they won’t open, just uninstall and then freshly install the latest version of your preferred browsing program.
 It’s a bit tiring but if successful, you will surely fix this issue permanently.

-To completely remove an application from your PC, you can use third-party uninstaller software such as IOBit Uninstaller.
-By using this application, you’ll ensure that your browser is completely removed, including all of its files and registry entries.
+To completely remove an application from your PC, you can use third-party uninstaller software.
+By using one of the removal tools, you’ll ensure that your browser is completely removed, including all of its files and registry entries.

 If your laptop won’t open any browser, feel free to try all solutions from this article and let us know if any of these solutions worked for you.